coolomar559/p2pflix-tracker/README.md

 ## POST - /add_file
 Adds a file to the tracker's list.
-Requires the hash of the file and all its chunks.
+Requires the peer guid, the hash of the file, all its chunks, and a sequence number.
 If a file with a matching hash already exists, adds the peer as a host for that file.
 Peer must provide their guid when adding a file.
 If the peer does not already have a guid, they can provide `null` and will be given a guid in the response.